yodrew/darkroomretreat/manuscript/dedication.md

 For late friends,
 Lisa Saavedra and John Rosenberg,
 who burned bright in a benighted lifeway
 and so fell long before their time;

-&nbsp;
-and my brilliant, life-imprisoned cousin,
+And my brilliant, life-imprisoned cousin,
 Damon Durham,
 on whom the sins of our fathers
 are so heavily visited